-Saddle up for a visit to the western town of Cody, Wyoming where cowboys barrel race at the nightly summer rodeo and anglers fly fish on pristine waters.
-Here are the top six things to do and see in this Rocky Mountain town:
+Saddle up for a visit to the Wild West capital of Cody, Wyoming.
+Founded by Buffalo Bill Cody, this quintessential frontier town is home to art, history, and one of America’s most legendary rodeos.
+Here are the top five things to do and see in this Rocky Mountain mecca!

-Cody Cattle Company -- You’ll enjoy a real all-you-can-eat chuckwagon dinner while listening to the foot-stompin’ sounds of a musical dinner show.
-It’s an evening of Western hospitality and family entertainment you won’t forget.
+You’ll enjoy a real all-you-can-eat chuckwagon dinner while listening to the foot-stompin’ sounds of a country and western band at the Cody Cattle Company.
+This Old West themed venue gives its guests an evening of generous portions, frontier hospitality, and wholesome entertainment they won’t soon forget.

 You can visit Cody, Wyoming and other great sights across the American West on YMT Vacations’ Rocky Mountains & Black Hills National Parks Tour.
 This 10-day guided tour will take you from Old Faithful to the Buffalo Bill Museum in Cody, Wyoming, and beyond!
 To make your reservations to join this epic journey through the Wild West, call your travel professional or YMT Vacations at 1-888-756-9072.